sbkashif/sbkashif/README.md

 - 👋 Hi, I’m Salman
 - 👀 I’m interested in compuational molecular science
 - 🌱 I’m currently learning forward flux sampling and machine learning techniques to study desalination membranes
-- 💞️ I’m looking to collaborate on using molecular simulationas to study fouling and solute selectivity in desalination membranes
+- 💞️ I’m looking to collaborate on studying desalination membranes using molecular simulations
 - 📫 You can reach me at: sbinkas@clemson.edu

 <!---